erturklab/delivr_cfos/README.md

 - [Pipeline overview](#pipeline-overview)
 ## Introduction
 Repository of the publication ["Virtual reality empowered deep learning analysis of brain activity"](https://doi.org/10.1101/2023.05.18.540970).
 This repository contains the source code to run DELIVR from scratch.
-We also provide a [docker container](https://discotechnologies.org/DELiVR) for plattform independet execution.
+We also provide a [docker container](https://discotechnologies.org/DELiVR) for platform-independent execution.
+You can control the DELiVR docker via our Fiji plugin, see [here](https://discotechnologies.org/DELiVR) for the binaries and the plugin's [github page](https://github.com/erturklab/delivr_fiji) for the Java code.

 ## Requirements
 ### Python requirements
 Python 3.8 on Linux for downsampling, masking, upsampling